 Some guidance can be found in the Impact Assessment Report that accompanies the NIS2 proposal (Document 3/3, page 46).
 It outlines that:

-- For the financial sector, the DORA (Digital Operational Resilience Act) regulation is “lex specialis” in relation to the NIS2 directive, by “setting out consolidated, simplified and upgraded ICT risk requirements throughout the financial sector”;
+- For the financial sector, the DORA (Digital Operational Resilience Act) regulation is “lex specialis” in relation to the NIS2 directive, by “setting out consolidated, simplified and upgraded ICT risk requirements throughout the financial sector”.
+If necessary, here is a link to our guide to DORA compliance for the financial sector;

 - For the energy sector, it is the Risk Preparedness Regulation that is mentioned as a complement to NIS2.
 The same applies to the Regulation (EU) 2017/1938 aimed at ensuring gas safety;